Grrrben/gpio/README.md

 ## Led

 Blingbling.

+### Usage
 See `examples/led/main.go` for usage.

+## Button

+Check if a button is pressed.

+### Usage
+See `examples/button/main.go` for usage.

 ## Motor / L293D

 The motor is driven by a L293D is motor controller chip that gives the motor the commands to move forward or backward.

+### Usage
 Use the 3 public methods to spin CW, CWW or stop:
 ```
-SpinClockwize
-SpinCounterClockwize
-Stop
+SpinClockwize()
+SpinCounterClockwize()
+Stop()
 ```

 ## HC-SR04 Distance meter

 The HC-SR04 is a pulse/echo based distance meter.
-Utilising the Measure() method, it will return a `float64` representing a distance in CM's.
+Utilising the `Measure()` method, it will return a `float64` representing a distance in CM's.

+As reading the distance is done by a sound based sensor, the meter is a bit slow.
+Moreover, the code uses `time.sleep()` to make sure that the sensor is ready for use.

+Putting this sensor in a goroutine is an excellent way to go.
+You can just keep polling the distance while not having your entire program idle through the process.

 ## ADXL345 Accelerometer

 An accelerometer is a device that measures the acceleration in a specific direction from gravity and movement.
-The ADXL345 is a 3 axis accel, basically it can measure acceleration in 3 directions simultaneously.
+The ADXL345 is a 3 axis accelerometer, basically it can measure acceleration in 3 directions simultaneously.

-When placed on a flat surface will always measure 9.81m/s2.
+The code gives you methods to retreive G force, the Ms2 gravitational force and degrees of tilt and roll.

+The speed/velocity/distance is a work in progress.

+### Usage

 To use the measurements of the ADXL345 use the helper type Vector (`adxlvector.go`) which has methods to retrieve usefull data such as the G force or a pitch and roll.

 The pitch and roll actually depend on the way the accelerometer is placed.
 This function is written based on the normal position of a prototype board

-The speed/velocity/distance is a work in progress.

-See `examples/accelerometer/main.go` for usage.
+See `examples/accelerometer/main.go`.

+### Wiring

 Label | Description | Usage
 --- | --- | ---